A city of fascinating stories and restorative hot springs

-Access the Hanamaki area through JR Shin-Hanamaki Station.
-From Tokyo, it takes three hours to Shin-Hanamaki Station from Tokyo Station on the JR Tohoku Shinkansen.
+Access the Hanamaki area via Shin-Hanamaki Station.
+It takes three hours to reach Shin-Hanamaki Station from Tokyo Station on the Tohoku Shinkansen.

 Depending on where you're going in the area, you may need to take a bus, a train or a taxi.